Marvel Cinematic Universe Watch Order - Updated

 Blade: Trinity

 - A trio of films focusing on the vampire hunter.
-A new version of this character is coming.
+A new version of this character is coming, and the original will return as well.

 X-Men: Days of Future Past